Resume Best Practices

 Whether you’re searching for an internship or an entry-level position, the first step to finding a great job is having a strong resume.
 How can you ensure that your resume is both effective and professional?
 By highlighting relevant skills and experience while also showing that you’re a well-rounded individual who can bring something unique to the role.

-We recently sat down with the recruiting team at Deloitte to get their advice on resume best practices.
+We recently sat down with an expert on the recruiting team at a major accounting firm to get their advice on resume best practices.

 Here are three quick tips to help you create the perfect resume.

 Before you start writing your resume, map out key points such as your work experience, skills and academic background.
 This is a great exercise for two reasons: 1) It will help you take stock of the information that’s most relevant to the roles you’re applying for and 2) It will give you a sense of how to structure your resume without going over a single page (the commonsense limit for any resume).

 The best way to map out your resume is by creating separate sections for education, skills and experience and then noting down 3-5 bullet points under each one.
 Once you have your bullet points, take a few minutes to assess which ones are most impactful and be sure to include these in the final version.

 2. Create a structure for your resume and fill in the categories.

 Next, it’s time to create a structure for your resume and to flesh out each section.
 For most college students and recent grads, a chronological resume is the best way to go since this is the most common type of resume used by professionals.

 Here’s what it looks like:

 This should be the first section of your resume and it should feature your name, address, email and phone number, as well as links to a personal website or an online portfolio if you have them.